 This is an early maturing variety and only takes about 75-80 days from sowing to harvest.
 Kohl Rabi can have a tendency to bolt but this variety is resistant to bolting, stem splitting and lignification.

-It is part of the brassica family and should be treated as such for crop rotation purposes.
+Despite its name, kohlrabi is not a root vegetable and does not belong to the turnip family.
+Instead, it belongs to the Brassica genus of plants and is related to cabbage, broccoli, and cauliflower and should be treated as such for crop rotation purposes.
 It is a good catch crop, does well in large containers and is good for baby-veg production.

 Kohl Rabi Ballot Vegetable Seed Information